-“Do you remember Paulo”, Tomas asked.
+“Do you remember Paulo?”, Tomas asked.

 When Paulo left to continue his journey, he came over to our house to say goodbye.
 I was the only one home.

-“No”, Paulo said, putting something into my hands, “this is for you.
+“No”, Paulo said, putting something into my hands.
+“This is for you.
 One day, it’s your turn to leave everything behind and put your feet on the road, following your most inner dreams.”

-“We waited together at the train station as I was about to leave Slovenia to continue to Croatia.
+She smiled and responded: “We waited together at the train station as I was about to leave Slovenia to continue to Croatia.
 Before I got on the train, Hanna gave me this white knotted bracelet as a memory of our encounter.

 “Continue our tradition”, she said while waving goodbye.

-Not till I arrived in Zagreb, I figured out that with “our tradition” she meant the “unwritten traditions of all travelers around the world”.
-I was eager to keep my promise and fill my arms with bracelets or to put it a better way, fill my heart with stories that are behind the bracelets.”
+Not till I arrived in Zagreb, I figured out what she meant with “our tradition”: to pass on bracelets to other travelers you met along your way as a symbol of unity.
+I was eager to keep my promise and fill my arms with bracelets or to put it in a better way, fill my heart with stories that are behind the bracelets.”